QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Comparison with other boundary conditions

 \section{Comparison with other boundary conditions}

-The QCD phase diagram at finite volume has been studied in the literature, using the NJL model \cite{Wang:2018qyq, Zhang:2019gva} and other effective models like the PNJL \cite{Bhattacharyya:2012rp, Bhattacharyya:2014uxa}, the Polyakov quark-meson model \cite{Magdy:2019frj, Pal:2023aai}, etc., as well as using the Dyson-Schwinger equation \cite{Bernhardt:2021iql} and the functional renormalization group \cite{Almasi:2016zqf}.
-As we have mentioned in \scn{methods}, most of the studies have used the periodic (PBC) or antiperiodic (APBC) boundary conditions.
-For a cubic box of volume $L^3$, this corresponds to momentum sum with spatial momenta $\dfrac{2 n \pi}{L}$ and $\dfrac{(2 n + 1) \pi}{L}$, respectively.
+The QCD phase diagram at finite volume has been studied in the literature, using the NJL model \cite{Wang:2018qyq, Zhang:2019gva} and other effective models like the PNJL \cite{Bhattacharyya:2012rp, Bhattacharyya:2014uxa}, the linear sigma and the Polyakov quark-meson model \cite{Palhares:2009tf, Magdy:2019frj, Pal:2023aai}, etc., as well as using the Dyson-Schwinger equation \cite{Bernhardt:2021iql} and the functional renormalization group \cite{Almasi:2016zqf}.
+As we have mentioned in \scn{methods}, most of the studies have used the periodic (PBC) or the antiperiodic (APBC) boundary condition.
+For a cubic box of volume $L^3$, they correspond to momentum sum with spatial momenta $\dfrac{2 n \pi}{L}$ and $\dfrac{(2 n + 1) \pi}{L}$, respectively.
 Also in some works \cite{Bhattacharyya:2012rp, Bhattacharyya:2014uxa, Magdy:2019frj}, an infrared cutoff $\dfrac{\pi}{L}$ has been used in the momentum integral to mimic a system of dimensions $L$, but the geometry has not been specified.
 As we have mentioned in \scn{methods}, we do not think such boundary conditions mimic the finite size of the fireball.
-While a gross simplification, the MIT boundary condition used here captures the essential physics of the finite-size fireball. \\
+The MIT boundary condition used here captures the essential physics, though in a very simplified form, of the finite-size fireball.

 To see how much the results with the MIT boundary condition differ from the other boundary conditions, we have compared the size of the finite volume effects with the different boundary conditions, by looking at the constituent mass $M$.
-In \fgn{AllBC}, we have compared the results for the temperature dependence of $M$ for APBC and the IR cutoff for a box of dimension $L$=5 fm, with those of MIT boundary condition with $R$=5 fm.\\ \bef \centerline{ } \eef{AllBC}
+In the left panel of \fgn{AllBC}, we have compared the results for the temperature dependence of $M$ at $\muq=0$ for APBC and the IR cutoff for a box of dimension $L$=5 fm, with those obtained for a sphere with $R$=5 fm with MIT boundary condition.